shanemileham/levelupmylife/_content/personal-development/personal-branding.md

   - Why do you want to build a personal brand?
   - What personal brands do you love?
 Why?
 - **Your Personality**
-  - Bio: What's your story?
+  - What's your story?
 If someone were to retell it, what would they say?
     - Why are you here?
     - What is your vision?
-  - Passion: What topics or tasks bring you pleasure?
+  - What topics or tasks bring you pleasure?
 - **Traits/Values/Beliefs**
   - What authentic values do you want to communicate and uphold on your mission?
   - What beliefs do you have that are crucial to your brand or mission?